Max05pl2/mining/README.md

 ## **Usage:**

-Run the script for the first time to create the necessary folders.
+Run the script using the batch file or main.py

-1. Place your screeshots in the "screenshots" folder.
+1. Select the desired locations and files
-2. Run the script
+2. Run the script with the "Start" Button

-Output will be in sentences.txt